awsdocs/elb-user-guide/doc_source/elb-api-permissions.md

 # Elastic Load Balancing API permissions<a name="elb-api-permissions"></a>

-You must grant IAM users permission to call the Elastic Load Balancing API actions they need, as described in [API actions for Elastic Load Balancing](load-balancer-authentication-access-control.md#elb-api-actions)\.
-In addition, for some Elastic Load Balancing actions, you must grant IAM users permission to call specific actions from the Amazon EC2 API\.
+You must grant users permission to call the Elastic Load Balancing API actions they need\.
+In addition, for some Elastic Load Balancing actions, you must grant users permission to call specific actions from the Amazon EC2 API\.

 ## Required permissions for the 2015\-12\-01 API<a name="required-permissions-v2"></a>

-When calling the following actions from the 2015\-12\-01 API, you must grant IAM users permission to call the specified actions\.
+When calling the following actions from the 2015\-12\-01 API, you must grant users permission to call the specified actions\.

 `CreateLoadBalancer`
 + `elasticloadbalancing:CreateLoadBalancer`